aiplanethub/genai-stack/README.md

     2.1. **model** is the key llmstack uses to extact the details of model to run.

     2.2. **name** should have a value that you will want to run.
-To check list of available prebuilt model, run the command `llmstack list-models` from the terminal in the environment where it is installed.
+To check list of available prebuilt model, run the below command from the terminal in the environment where it is installed.

+        ```bash
+         llmstack list-models
+        ```

     2.3. **fields** Holds a nested json required for passing to the model as arguements(if any).
     Since we want to use _ggml-gpt4all-j-v1.3-groovy_ gpt4all model, we added the value for the model field as _ggml-gpt4all-j-v1.3-groovy_.
 If we want to use _orca-mini-3b.ggmlv3.q4_0_, then we can set it as the value.

     **NOTE:** The nested json for fields depends on the model.

 2. Import the required model(Here we will use gpt4all model) and initalize it and predict it.

     ```python
     from llm_stack.model import Gpt4AllModel